aviral10x/solidity-workshop/README.md

 This is a resource for Solidity and Ethereum smart-contract programming.
 Currently under construction.
 It's a side project with no deadlines, or any form of plan.

+**NOTE: Old code, i.e. code in articles that are more then a few months old, should not be considered to be correct.
+Solidity moves forward at a high pace.
+Don't use coding techniques from old articles.**

 ## Table of Content

 - [Solidity Systems Tutorial](#solidity-systems-tutorial)